pojntfx/networked-linux-memsync/docs/main.md

 S3 is a scalable object storage service, especially designed for large-scale applications with frequent reads and writes.
 It is one of the prominent services offered by Amazon Web Services.
 S3's design allows for global distribution, which means the data can be stored across multiple geographically diverse servers.
 This permits fast access times from virtually any location on the globe, crucial for globally distributed services or applications with users spread across different continents.

-It offers a variety of storage classes for to different needs, i.e. for whether the requirement is for frequent data access, infrequent data retrieval, or long-term archival.
-This ensures that it can meet a wide array of demands through the same API.
+It offers a variety of storage classes for different needs, i.e. for whether the requirement is for frequent data access, infrequent data retrieval, or long-term archival.
+This ensures that it can meet a wide array of demands through the same HTTP API.
 S3 also comes equipped with comprehensive security features, including authentication and authorization mechanisms.
-Communication with S3 is done through a HTTP API.
-Users and applications can interact with the stored data - including files and folders - via this API.[@aws2023s3].
+Access to objects and directories stored in S3 is done with HTTP[@aws2023s3].

 Minio is an open-source storage server that is compatible Amazon S3's API.
 Due to it being written in the Go programming language, Minio is very lightweight and even ships as single static binary.
 Unlike with AWS S3, which is only offered as a service, Minio's open-source nature means that users have the ability to view, modify, and distribute Minio's source code, allowing community-driven development and innovation.

-The main feature of Minio is its suitability for on-premises hosting, making it a good option for organizations with specific security regulations, those preferring to maintain direct control over their data and developers prefering to work on the local system.
+The main feature of Minio is its suitability for on-premises hosting, making it a good option for organizations with specific security regulations, those preferring to maintain direct control over their data and developers preferring to work on the local system.
 It also supports horizontal scalability, designed to distribute large quantities of data across multiple nodes, meaning that it can be used in large-scale deployments similarly to AWS S3[@minio2023coreadmin].

 #### Cassandra and ScylllaDB

 Apache Cassandra is a wide-column NoSQL database tailored for large-scale, distributed data management tasks.
 It is known for its scalability, designed to handle vast amounts of data spread across numerous servers.
 Unique to Cassandra is the absence of a single point of failure, thus ensuring continuous availability and robustness, which is critical for systems requiring high uptime.

 Cassandra's consistency model is tunable according to needs, ranging from eventual to strong consistency.
-It does not employing master nodes due to its usage of a peer-to-peer protocol and a distributed hash ring design; these design choices eradicate the bottleneck and failure risks associated with master nodes[@lakshman2010cassandra].
+It does not require master nodes due to its usage of a peer-to-peer protocol and a distributed hash ring design; these design choices eradicate the bottleneck and failure risks associated with other archictures[@lakshman2010cassandra].

 Despite these robust capabilities, Cassandra does come with certain limitations.
 Under heavy load, it experiences high latency that can negatively affect system performance.
-Besides this, it also demands complex configuration and fine-tuning to peform optimally.
+Besides this, it also demands complex configuration and fine-tuning to perform optimally.
 In response to the perceived shortcomings of Cassandra, ScyllaDB was released in 2015.
 It shares design principles with Cassandra, such as compatibility with Cassandra's API and data model, but has architectural differences intended to overcome Cassandra's limitations.
 It's primarily written in C++, contrary to Cassandra's Java-based code.
 This contributes to ScyllaDB's shared-nothing architecture, a design that aims to minimize contention and enhance performance.

 ![90- and 99-percentile latency measurements of UPDATE queries for different load levels and different versions of Cassandra and ScyllaDB[@grabowski2021scylladb]](./static/cassanda-scylladb-latencies.png){ width=400px }